Christian Encouragement

 03/17/2026

-Woman praying with eyes closed representing trust and comfort in the Eternal Father during difficult times.
+Woman with eyes closed praying to our Great God, representing trust and comfort in the Eternal Father during difficult times.

 During the peak of the 2021 COVID pandemic, someone shared with me the following regarding the dire conditions many faced.